"

 Authors who choose to strike out on their own must overcome the stigma that sometimes gets attached to self-published books.
 Until recent years, most self-published authors went through the so-called vanity presses, which charge writers a premium for published copies of their books.
 As the name implies, these types of self-publishing ventures often preyed on writers’ need to see their own work in print.
 To justify the cost of printing, a standard order consists of a minimum order of a thousand copies, and unless authors found an audience for their book, they had little hope of selling them all.
 Because vanity presses exercise no quality control and usually publish anything for money, some readers grew skeptical of self-published books.
 Major retailers and distributors generally refused to carry them, meaning that authors had to rely on self-marketing efforts to sell their books.
 Before the advent of the Internet, this usually meant either selling copies in person or relying on mail-order catalogs, neither of which is a very reliable way to sell enough copies to recoup costs.

 However, beginning in the early 2000s, self-publishing has changed dramatically.
 Advances made in publishing technology have made it easier for self-published books to more closely resemble traditionally published ones.
 Free professional typesetting software has allowed writers to format their text for the page; Adobe Photoshop and similar programs have made image editing and graphic design feasible for amateurs and professionals.
 The Internet has revolutionized marketing and distribution, allowing authors of books about niche subjects to reach a worldwide audience.
 As a result, many new Internet-based self-publishing companies have sprung up, offering a variety of services.
-Some companies, such as Lulu Enterprises and CreateSpace, feature a low-cost service without many bells and whistles; others like IngramSpark offer a package of services that may include professional editing, cover design, and marketing.
+Some companies, such as Lulu and Kindle Direct Publishing, feature a low-cost service without many bells and whistles; others like IngramSpark offer a package of services that may include professional editing, cover design, and marketing.
 The process has become streamlined as well.
 For example, to publish a book with Lulu, an author just has to upload a PDF of a properly formatted text file; decide what size, paper, and binding options to use; and make a cover using a premade template.
 Self-published books generally do not take long to produce and allow an author a higher share of the royalties, though it usually costs more on a per-book basis.
 As a result, self-published books often have a higher list price.

-Whereas vanity publishers used to face stigmatization for charging authors sometimes thousands of dollars to publish their books, creating a book using the services of Lulu or CreateSpace doesn’t cost the author anything.
+Whereas vanity publishers used to face stigmatization for charging authors sometimes thousands of dollars to publish their books, creating a book using the services of Lulu or Kindle Direct Publishing doesn’t cost the author anything.
 That’s because users who upload their content do not create an actual, physical copy of a book.
 With print-on-demand technology, books do not get printed until a customer places an order, which significantly lowers the financial risk for self-publishers.
 Print-on-demand works especially well for books with a limited or niche audience.
 Both small presses and academic publishers use the technology to promote older books without much of an audience.
 With print-on-demand, books that may only sell a few dozen copies a year can stay in print without the publisher having to worry about printing a full run of copies and getting stuck with unsold inventory.

 Although some self-published authors manage to find a huge audience, most don’t.
 Bob Young, the founder of Lulu, told the London Times that he set a goal to publish 1 million books that each sell 100 copies, rather than 100 books that sell 1 million copies each (Whitworth, 2006).
 Lulu and other enterprising self-publishers disrupt the traditional notion of the publishing house, which acted as a sort of gatekeeper for the book industry—ushering a few talented, lucky writers in and keeping others out.
 In the world of self-publishing, nothing stops a person from publishing a passion project—anyone with a book in a PDF file can offer a nice-looking paperback for sale in under 1 hour.
 This has democratized the industry, allowing writers who had received rejection notices from traditional publishers to find an audience on their own terms.
 But it has also increased the publication opportunities for a lot of writing with little literary merit.
 Additionally, if a best seller in the Lulu world only needs to sell 500 copies, as Bob Young told the London Times, then few authors are going to be able to make a living through self-publishing.
 Indeed, most of the self-publishing success stories involve writers whose self-published efforts sold well enough to get them a book deal with one of the traditional publishing houses, a sign that for better or for worse, the traditional publishing model still has the social cachet and sales to dominate the industry.